 Here's what we focus on when building an online store:

-- Product structure and category architecture built for SEO from day one
+- SEO Architecture: Product structure and category hierarchies built for crawler visibility

-- Product schema markup so Google shows your prices and ratings in search
+- Schema Strategy: Structured markup so Google displays prices and inventory stock in listings

 More than 60% of online shopping happens on mobile devices.
-If your store is slow, hard to navigate, or has a checkout that requires excessive scrolling and tapping on a small screen — you're losing sales every single day.
+If your store checkout is slow, requires excess zoom, or has too many inputs on a small screen — you're leaking conversions and sales every single day.

-Mobile-first isn't a feature.
-It's a baseline requirement.
-Every store we build is designed for mobile before it's designed for desktop.
+Mobile-first checkouts are a requirement.
+Every store we build is design-tested for phones before it is built for desktop browsers.